 Writing a note to someone each day will help you to realize the contributions others have made to your life.
 It will increase your sense of the importance of friends and the influence of the community.
 Forever connections and feelings of gratitude are cemented.

 Write Daily Notes

 With your children or grandchildren, begin writing notes to people: friends, relatives, family, etc. Express your appreciation for something this person has done for you or how this person has influenced you.
 Maybe it’s something as simple as expressing appreciation and gratitude for their friendship.
 Maybe they were that listening ear when you desperately needed someone to talk to.

 Write more than an email.
 The art of letter writing is disappearing.
-And it’s sad because making physical contact with a pen and piece of paper or notecard is special.
 Taking time to put your thoughts together; folding the paper; putting it into an envelope; licking it closed; adding an address and stamp, and taking it to the post office are acts of deep caring.
 Yes, it will take more effort but again, a forever connection is made.

 Kids Write a Note to a Teacher

-Your children and grandchildren can write a note to a teacher who influenced them; to a friend; or someone who has shown them extra kindness at school, on the playground, or in your neighborhood.
+Your children and grandchildren can write a note to a teacher who influenced them; to a friend; or to someone who has shown them extra kindness at school, on the playground, or in your neighborhood.
 It’s not hard to find people to thank and express gratitude to—it only requires looking around.